Multisensory Teaching Accommodates the 12 Ways of Learning

 Posted by Erica Warren on

 To be a true multisensory teacher, it is important to be aware of all 12 Ways of Learning.
-The Eclectic Teaching Approach merges the theories of cognitive styles, multiple intelligences, information processing, and multisensory learning to reveal 12 diverse and distinctive ways of processing and encoding information.
+It merges the theories of cognitive styles, multiple intelligences, information processing, and multisensory learning to reveal 12 diverse and distinctive ways of processing and encoding information.

 Accommodating Individual Needs

-Each of these learning modalities lie on a continuum and individuals have their own profiles that are based on cognitive strengths, preferences as well as exposure to each methodology.
+Each of these learning modalities lies on a continuum, and individuals have their own profiles that are based on cognitive strengths, preferences, as well as exposure to each methodology.

 Tailor Your Teaching Approach